-Suggested tour: Half-day guided tour form Amsterdam to Keukenhof
+Suggested tour: Half-day guided tour from Amsterdam to Keukenhof

 Zaanse Schans is all about windmills!
 Visit this small museum village and step back in time.
 Zaanse Schans is a representation of how life was in the 18th and 19th centuries in North Holland Province.
 You can visit the windmills and learn how they work and what they were used for.
 There are also handcraft workshops, where you can see how clogs were made or sails for the ships.
 Although Zaanse Schans is very pretty, it tends to be quite touristy, as everybody wants to take a glimpse at that nostalgic Dutch reality, long gone now.
 Is it a tourist trap?
 No, it’s just a tourist attraction, that still feels authentic.

-Suggested tour: Half-day tour form Amsterdam to Zaanse Schans
+Suggested tour: Half-day tour from Amsterdam to Zaanse Schans

 Suggested tour: Walking tour of Enkhuizen with a visit to Zuiderzeemuseum